ArcevMC/RankSync/README.md

 Right now RankSync supports the following permission systems:
 - Essentials (Custom Permissions plugin)

-they will be detected automatically when your server runs one of these two plugins.

 ### Bungeecord
 Do not use this RankSync version on the bungee side of your server.